Golden City FC: History

 Daniel Lurie, the mayor of San Francisco, helped promote the club's debut, and assisted in securing a permit to play at Kezar Stadium.

 Financial executives Geoff Oltmans of Silver Lake Partners and Marc Rohrer of Wells Fargo co-founded Golden City FC in 2025, and struck a public–private partnership with the Government of San Francisco to upgrade Kezar Stadium for use as its home ground.
 Oltmans and Rohrer previously played college soccer for the Dartmouth Big Green and Fresno State Bulldogs, respectively.
 In May 2025, the club's establishment was announced by the mayor of San Francisco, Daniel Lurie, through social media posts by the mayor's office, and interviews with local news media.
 Oltmans and Silver Lake Partners previously donated at least $152,000 and $275,500, respectively, to a nonprofit organization founded by Lurie.
 Following the announcement, legislation co-sponsored by Lurie and supervisor Bilal Mahmood was introduced to the San Francisco Board of Supervisors that grants the club a fifteen-year permit to play at Kezar, with options for up to three five-year extensions.

 San Francisco City FC, the primary tenant at Kezar Stadium, was given two days' notice of the plans, and was offered "at least one game at Kezar [per season]—possibly more" by the San Francisco Recreation & Parks Department, which manages the stadium.
-San Francisco City FC and its supporters protested the proposed move to Boxer Stadium, describing the facility as subpar and criticizing the plan as "rushed through with limited public input and favor[ing] private interests at the expense of longstanding local organizations".
+San Francisco City FC and its supporters protested the proposed move to Boxer Stadium, describing the facility as subpar, and criticizing the plan as "rushed through with limited public input and favor[ing] private interests at the expense of longstanding local organizations".
 El Farolito SC and the San Francisco Nighthawks, who also play at Kezar, expressed similar concerns, though they hoped the plan could grow soccer in San Francisco and spur desired upgrades to other venues in the city.
 Despite this opposition, the Board of Supervisors unanimously approved the permit without discussion in June.

-Golden City plans to commence play in MLS Next Pro, a men's Division 3 league in the United States soccer league system, in the 2026 or 2027 season.
+Golden City plans to commence play in MLS Next Pro, a men's Division 3 league in the United States soccer league system, as early as the 2027 season.
+Under the permit, the club has until the end of September 2027 to complete at least half of its planned upgrades to Kezar, though commencement of upgrade works was delayed from December 2025 to late 2026, which was disseminated in a "brief update" offered to SFGate in May 2026.
+The club otherwise went dark during this time, posting no content to social media and declining interviews—their website was also offline throughout early 2026.